franzutermohlen/condensed_matter_physics/README.txt

     spin_wave_theory ........
 Mathematica code to plot analytical results of the linear spin-wave theory calculations of magnetic systems

     tight_binding_model .....
 Mathematica code to plot analytical results of tight-binding model calculations of electronic systems

-(Note: This is all code I have personally written from scratch, so there may be mistakes!)

--Franz Utermohlen